Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 > aside positive
 > IMPORTANT: The Snowflake environment setup that follows is similar to the setup in [Quickstart: Intro to Snowpark Container Services](https://quickstarts.snowflake.com/guide/intro_to_snowpark_container_services/index.html#1).
 However, here we have added an additional statement at the end to create a GPU-powered compute pool.
 You only need to complete the Setup Environment section.

-Run the following SQL commands in [`00_snowflake_setup.sql`](https://github.com/Snowflake-Labs/sfguide-fine-tuning-llms-with-spcs-huggingface-autotrain/blob/main/00_snowflake_setup.sql) using the Snowflake VSCode Extension OR in a SQL worksheet to create the role, database, warehouse, and stage that we need to get started:
+Run the following SQL commands in [`00_snowflake_setup.sql`](https://github.com/Snowflake-Labs/sfguide-fine-tuning-llms-with-spcs-huggingface-autotrain/blob/main/00_snowflake_setup.sql) using the Snowflake VSCode Extension OR in a SQL worksheet to create the role, database, warehouse, and stages that we need to get started:
 ```SQL
 // Create an CONTAINER_USER_ROLE with required privileges
 USE ROLE ACCOUNTADMIN;